chapainaashish/production-ai-engineering/day-01-production-llm-client/README.md

 ### Hide Secrets in .env

 Before we call the OpenAI API, we need to set up our API key properly.
 Never hardcode API keys in your code.
 Sounds pretty basic but most of the people miss it.
-This is how keys get leaked to GitHub and you end up with unexpected bills.

 Create a `.env` file in your project root: